dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

   - Install the Imported PFX Certificate Connector for Microsoft Intune on your server.
   - To automatically receive important updates, ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.

-  For more information about all the network endpoints that the connector must be able to access, see [Microsoft Intune Certificate Connector](intune-endpoints.md#microsoft-intune-certificate-connector).
+  For more information about all the network endpoints that the connector accesses, see [Microsoft Intune Certificate Connector](intune-endpoints.md#microsoft-intune-certificate-connector).

 - **Windows Server**: